Social Communication Rating Scale

 The test is composed of nine areas: social context, intent to socialize, nonverbal language, social interactions, theory of mind, ability to accept change, social language and conversational adaptation, social reasoning, and cognitive flexibility.

 The IMPACT Social Communication Rating Scale is composed of 35-40 test items.
-The test uses a series of items that asks the rater to score on a 4-point scale (“never,” “sometimes,” “often,” and “typically”).
+The test uses a series of items that asks the rater to score on a 4-point scale (“not typically,” “sometimes,” “often,” and “typically”).
 The rating scale yields an overall percentile and standard score.
 While completing this checklist, examinees are able to watch accompanying videos that will provide specific examples of what each question is asking.
 The videos are there to help examiners along if they have any questions regarding the skill that they are assessing.

 Rating Scale Uses and Purpose